 The fund contributions are based on the cost studies, which are updated every five years.
 They estimate the costs for the decommissioning of nuclear facilities and the disposal of radioactive waste.
 The procedure chosen in Switzerland, with periodic reassessment of future costs, provides sound and reliable figures.

-The targets set by the authorities also take into account the long time horizon for which the calculations are carried out.
-The long-term targeted average real return on the fund's capital has been 1.6% per year since January 2020 (nominal investment return less inflation).
-Previous experience with the Decommissioning Fund established in 1985 and the Disposal Fund established in 2002 shows that this real return can be achieved well in the long term.
+The targets set by the authorities take into account the long time horizon for which the calculations are carried out.
+The long-term targeted average real return on the fund's capital has been 1.6% per year since January 2020 (nominal investment credits less inflation).
+Previous experience with the Decommissioning Fund established in 1985 and the Disposal Fund established in 2002 shows that this real return can be achieved in the long term.

 Over the long term, the funds have developed in line with the target amount defined by the authorities.
 Thanks to the five-yearly cost studies, the adjustment of the annual contributions paid by the owners of the nuclear facilities as required and a responsible investment strategy, they are on track.